ngu0029/evol-alg/tsp/generic_alg/readme.txt

 - Update eval_func
 - Update Individual attributes (not only chromosome, adding other features)
-- Update Individual methods, e.g. crossover, mutate for your problems e.g. for TSP problem, crossover - mutate methods are changed so that the genomes in each chromosome are still kept the same, but only their ordering changes. for Patient-Virus Dynamics problem, crossover - mutate methods will change in different way; more methods are introduced, e.g. birth, clear...
+- Update Individual methods, e.g. crossover, mutate for your problems e.g. for TSP problem, crossover & mutate methods are designed so that the genes in each chromosome are still kept the same, but only their ordering changes. for Patient-Virus Dynamics problem, crossover & mutate methods will be designed in different way; more methods are introduced, e.g. birth, clear...

 ***Comparison of generic algorithm GA vs. simulated anneal SA (the same city database - city100.txt):
 + Speed (Runtime performance): GA << SA